Great content is useless if nobody’s reading it.

 Goals help you to determine your success.

-Goals will help you to determine the success of your distribution efforts.
-Always set clear goals when outlining your distribution strategy.
+Setting clear goals will help you to determine the success of your content distribution strategy.

 Metrics may vary by channel, so be sure to choose the metrics that are best suited to demonstrate each channel’s success.
 It may take a few months before you’re able to establish a baseline for each channel.